private credentials

 Integrations

-QFlow already combines encrypted provider credentials, device discovery, preflight context, simulator routes, submit-capable beta adapters, hardware polling, run history, and evidence around the same workflow record.
+QFlow makes integrations operational: encrypted provider credentials, device discovery, preflight context, simulator routes, submit-capable beta paths, hardware polling, run history, and reviewer-safe evidence stay around one workflow record.

 1